franciscrot/dma/dh-skills.md

 - Programming Historian: [Introduction to Stylometry with Python](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python).
 “In this lesson you will learn to conduct ‘stylometric analysis’ on texts and determine authorship of disputed texts.”
 - Programming Historian: [Supervised Classification: The Naive Bayesian Returns to the Old Bailey](https://programminghistorian.org/en/lessons/naive-bayesian-returns-to-the-old-bailey).
 “This lesson shows how to use machine learning to extract interesting documents out of a digital archive.”
 - Programming Historian: [Interrogating a National Narrative with GPT-2](https://programminghistorian.org/en/lessons/interrogating-a-national-narrative-with-gpt-2).
 “In this lesson, you will learn how to apply a Generative Pre-trained Transformer language model to a large-scale corpus so that you can locate broad themes and trends within written text.”
-- Programming Historian: [Text Mining in Python through the HTRC Feature Reader](https://programminghistorian.org/en/lessons/text-mining-in-python-through-the-htrc-feature-reader).
-“Explains how to use Python to summarize and visualize data on millions of texts from the HathiTrust Research Center’s Extracted Features dataset.”
-- Programming Historian: [Text Mining YouTube Comment Data with Wordfish in R](https://programminghistorian.org/en/lessons/text-mining-youtube-comment-data-with-wordfish-in-r).
-“In this lesson, you will learn how to download YouTube video comments and use the R programming language to analyze the dataset with Wordfish.”
-- Programming Historian: [Analyzing Multilingual French and Russian Text using NLTK, spaCy, and Stanza](https://programminghistorian.org/en/lessons/analyzing-multilingual-french-and-russian-text).
-“This lesson covers tokenization, part-of-speech tagging, and lemmatization, as well as automatic language detection, for non-English and multilingual text.”
 - Programming Historian: [Keywords in Context (Using n-grams) with Python](https://programminghistorian.org/en/lessons/keywords-in-context-using-n-grams-with-python).
 “This lesson takes the frequency pairs collected in ‘Counting Frequencies’ and outputs them in HTML.”
 - Programming Historian: [Output Keywords in Context in an HTML File with Python](https://programminghistorian.org/en/lessons/output-keywords-in-context-in-an-html-file-with-python).
 “This lesson builds on ‘Keywords in Context (Using N-grams)’, where n-grams were extracted from a text.”
 - Programming Historian: [Counting Word Frequencies with Python](https://programminghistorian.org/en/lessons/counting-word-frequencies-with-python).
 “Counting the frequency of specific words in a list can provide illustrative data.
 This lesson will teach you Python’s easy way to count such frequencies.”